 Sometimes, I begin my city morning peak hour trips with Roseland and Pullman area pickups.
 It’s typically Michigan Ave and 111th and 115th Streets that play a part when that happens.

 Boulevard Street Cred

 Michigan Avenue is a boulevard from its north point that leads to both the inner and outer Lake Shore Drives, going south to Cermak Road.
-This represents less than four miles of its approximate 12 mile length.
+This represents less than four miles of its approximate 12-mile length.
 However, it’s here where it puts the bull in boulevard.

 It provides a fairly quick drive compared to other north/south streets over the same distance.
-The most synchronized traffic lights anywhere in the city contributes to its good traffic flow particularly on the Mag Mile.
-As a result, it’s an uber efficient ride for people to get a lyft to their destinations “via” a rideshare car. (puns intended)
+The most synchronized traffic lights anywhere in the city contributes to its good traffic flow, particularly on the Mag Mile.
+As a result, it’s an uber-efficient ride for people to get a Lyft to their destinations “via” a rideshare car. (puns intended)

 The mighty Michigan boulevard runs through three of Chicago’s ten best rideshare driving locations:

 The “Mag Mile” resides here.
 The icons and shopping scene along the boulevard gives rise to its name.
-The mile itself is tourist draw, commercial district and distinct Chicago neighborhood all in one.
+The mile itself is a tourist draw, a commercial district and a distinct Chicago neighborhood all in one.
 Icons that double as good sources of trips are here.
 The Water Tower and 875 N Michigan Ave, formerly known as the John Hancock Center (cover picture) come to mind.
 Apple, Bloomingdales, and Michael Jordan’s Restaurant also stamp their brands upon this street.